zxphyrx/highway/app/views/advanced/submitting.md

 ## Submitting

-Once you are absolutely sure you have met the above requirements, post your project in #highway-pistop!
+Once you are absolutely sure you have met the above requirements, post your project in [#highway-pitstop](https://hackclub.slack.com/archives/C08S22XRYMU)!
 Here's what you should include:

 ```
 **Name of project: **